-In recent years, shockingly high rates of housing insecurity among college students have made clear that costs beyond tuition-and housing costs in particular-are deeply impacting millions of college students, and older students may be a driving force.100 Depending on survey methodology, institution type, and macroeconomic cycles, researchers have found that
+In recent years, shockingly high rates of housing insecurity among college students have made clear that costs beyond tuition-and housing costs in particular-are deeply impacting millions of college students, and older students may be a driving force.
+Depending on survey methodology, institution type, and macroeconomic cycles, researchers have found that

 10-15 percent of all undergraduates experience homelessness while enrolled.
-At least 20 percent more report being housing insecure.^{101, 102} At the campus level, two- and four-year colleges from Hawai'i to Washington State to New York have found that thousands of their students experience unstable housing.
+At least 20 percent more report being housing insecure.
+At the campus level, two- and four-year colleges from Hawai'i to Washington State to New York have found that thousands of their students experience unstable housing.

 Older students broadly-and single parent older students in particular-are more likely to experience housing insecurity.
-In 2015, 13.5 percent of the City University of New York (CUNY) undergraduate population struggled with housing affordability and security, with higher rates reported in 2010 for students ages 25 to 29 (55.2%) and ages 30 SINGLE PARENT OLDER STUDENTS in particular-are more likely to experience HOUSING INSECURITY and older (58.4%).103 Federal data indicate that older students' disproportionate likelihood of experiencing severe housing challenges is an issue nationwide.
-In National Center for Education
+In 2015, 13.5 percent of the City University of New York (CUNY) undergraduate population struggled with housing affordability and security, with higher rates reported in 2010 for students ages 25 to 29 (55.2%) and ages 30 SINGLE PARENT OLDER STUDENTS in particular-are more likely to experience HOUSING INSECURITY.